-Field Description

-Path Name of the operation or target evidence is sent to.

-If not specified, all operations and evidence will be sent to third party software.

-Type Evidence storage type:

-- Local: evidence is sent to a local folder - Remote: evidence is sent to an RCS installation with Archive license
+Field Description Path Name of the operation or target evidence is sent to.
+If not specified, all operations and evidence will be sent to third party software. Туре Evidence storage type: Local: evidence is sent to a local folder Remote: evidence is sent to RCS system.
+Format Evidence format.
+JSON, XML for Local type RCS for Remote type Saves evidence If selected, a copy of the evidence is kept in the RCS database.

-The RCS system with Archive license receives central system data and is enabled to run all analysis functions as if it directly received information from target devices; however, it cannot create agents or receive new data directly from the Collector.

-[Format]

-Evidence format.

-- JSON, XML for Local type - RCS for Remote type

-Keep the evidence

-If selected, a copy of the evidence is kept in the RCS database.

 CAUTION: if not selected, this evidence can no longer be viewed in RCS, nor can alerts be received.

-Destination Local folder path where evidence is sent (i.e.: "C:\RCSevidence") or RCS Archive server IP address.
+Target Local folder path where evidence is sent (i.e.: "C:\RCSevidence") or RCS server IP address.

+NOTE: evidence can only be sent to an RCS server with a specific user license.
+The ID that will be linked to the sent evidence can be set in the system configuration file.